kingsotn/orderbook/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Engineering Process: On Design and Other things
+## On Engineering, Design,' and Other things

 I've been tasked to build an auction website or [DEX](https://bitcoinwiki.org/wiki/) (Decentralized Exchange) for sfcomupte.
 The task was intentionally vague, with a focus for design engineering.